stadium-software/popups/README.md

 ## Opener Page Setup
 1. Create a [FullPage Popup](#fullpage-popup) as above

+## Opener Page.Load Setup
-2. Drag a *Javascript* action into the event handler that navigates the user to the popup page
+1. Drag a *Javascript* action into the event handler of the opening page (the one that navigates the user to the popup page, just before the *NavigateToPage* action)
-3. Enter the Javascript below into the *Code* property
+2. Enter the Javascript below into the *Code* property
 ```javascript
 let iframe = document.querySelector(".iframe-background");
 if (!iframe) {